d3h/ninjalets/README.txt

 Drupal Ninjalets
 ----------------

 Ninja Bookmarklets can be used with any CMS or web-app, but right now it comes set up for Drupal.
-It has ninjalets for:
+For example, it can take you to:
   'admin/build/modules'
   'admin/user/permissions'
   'admin/content/taxonomy'

 ...and lots more.

-And you can add more of your own.
+Or, you can add more of your own, or completely customise it.